-The idea behind these stepping stones was truly a Eureka moment.
+The idea behind these lace-like stepping stones was truly a Eureka moment.
 The owner found fifteen square stepping stones buried beneath the soil from their previous project.
-And while strolling through a secondhand store she saw some vinyl doilies, but just went past it.
+And while strolling through a secondhand store she saw some vinyl doilies, but just went past them.

 One morning while having a coffee she happened to notice the plain stepping stones, and then her gaze shifted to the doily, Eureka!
 This idea allowed them to give their backyard a makeover.

-- Stepping stones – choose a stone color that is in contrast to your paint color
+- Stepping stones – choose a stone colour that is in contrast to your paint colour

 - Outdoor / Exterior Spray paint – one that is in contrast with the stone and would stand out